Foster Care Sexual Abuse Lawyers in Pennsylvania

 Children are targets for all types of abuse, from sexual abuse to neglect.

-Foster homes in Pennsylvania are set up to provide the type of child protection missing from the family home.
+Pennsylvania foster homes provide the type of child protection missing from the family home.
 Sadly, some have failed our children at various times.

-Children without the love and care of their parents may already be traumatized.
-Protection from further trauma and abuse should be a basic requirement of our society.
+Children placed in foster care are experiencing trauma.
+Protection from further trauma and abuse should be an essential requirement of our systems.

 Short-term foster care is just as prone to abuse cases as long-term care – if not more.

 There are many cases in Pennsylvania and other states where a child is shunted into foster care for a matter of weeks before social services assess the case and return the child to the parents.

 These short-stay scenarios provide an opportunity for predators to get access to a steady flow of victims.
 The solution seems to be part of the problem: state officials (police officers, child-services workers, hospital staff, etc.) have the power to remove a child from the home without a court order if they believe the child is in imminent danger.

 Frequently, they must make snap decisions in high-pressure situations, so poor judgment may mean that a child is unnecessarily moved from home to care.

 While removals are well-intentioned, they can backfire.
 The resulting emotional trauma for the child and the parents may be exacerbated by placing the child into the care of a poorly vetted foster parent who has criminal intentions.

 What Are The Most Common Types Of Foster Care Sexual Abuse In Pennsylvania?